Carbon fibers: History

 In the late 1960s, the Japanese took the lead in manufacturing PAN-based carbon fibers.
 A 1970 joint technology agreement allowed Union Carbide to manufacture Japan's Toray Industries product.
 Morganite decided that carbon-fiber production was peripheral to its core business, leaving Courtaulds as the only big UK manufacturer.
-Courtelle's water-based inorganic process made the product susceptible to impurities that did not affect the organic process used by other carbon-fiber manufacturers, leading Courtaulds ceasing carbon-fiber production in 1991.
+Courtaulds's water-based inorganic process made the product susceptible to impurities that did not affect the organic process used by other carbon-fiber manufacturers, leading Courtaulds ceasing carbon-fiber production in 1991.

 During the 1960s, experimental work to find alternative raw materials led to the introduction of carbon fibers made from a petroleum pitch derived from oil processing.
 These fibers contained about 85% carbon and had excellent flexural strength.
 Also, during this period, the Japanese Government heavily supported carbon fiber development at home and several Japanese companies such as Toray, Nippon Carbon, Toho Rayon and Mitsubishi started their own development and production.
 Since the late 1970s, further types of carbon fiber yarn entered the global market, offering higher tensile strength and higher elastic modulus.
 For example, T400 from Toray with a tensile strength of 4,000 MPa and M40, a modulus of 400 GPa.
 Intermediate carbon fibers, such as IM 600 from Toho Rayon with up to 6,000 MPa were developed.
 Carbon fibers from Toray, Celanese and Akzo found their way to aerospace application from secondary to primary parts first in military and later in civil aircraft as in McDonnell Douglas, Boeing, Airbus, and United Aircraft Corporation planes.
 In 1988, Dr. Jacob Lahijani invented balanced ultra-high Young's modulus (greater than 100 Mpsi) and high tensile strength pitch carbon fiber (greater than 500 kpsi) used extensively in automotive and aerospace applications.
 In March 2006, the patent was assigned to the University of Tennessee Research Foundation.